Mobile App Development Lifecycle – Step-by-step Process

 2. Doing market research

+Once you come up with what looks like a promising product idea, invest resources in verifying it before you start the development.
+At this stage, ask yourself a serious question: Is a mobile application indispensable?
+Is it the best way to solve the problem?
 This is a tricky one.
 There are many product categories where a mobile app is a no-brainer.
 Games, social media, and messaging apps are all pretty safe bets.
 However, if your idea requires a sophisticated tool for writing, editing content or sets of data, a website might be the better option.

 When doing your market research, gather feedback from people involved in your future app’s market – customers, middlemen, businesses offering complementary and supplementary services and products.

-You also need to identify your target group, that is the people who have the problem you’re planning to solve.
+You also need to identify your target audience, that is the people who have the problem you’re planning to solve.
 This analysis should include the demographics, motivations, behavior patterns, and goals of your buyer persona.

 Here are some useful questions you need to ask at this stage of the mobile app development process: